m3da1/file-organizer/README.md

 # file-organizer

-Simple rust application to organize files in a giving directory
+Simple rust application to organize files in a given directory

 ## Requirement